AflahKaunyn/Pneumonia-detection-using-SWIN-transformer-model/README.md

 ### 🔗 Model Weights

-The model file (`swin_pneumonia.pth`) is large, so it is hosted on Google Drive.
+⚠️ The Swin Transformer model file is not included in this repository due to size limitations.

-It will be automatically downloaded when you run the app for the first time.
+The file will be **automatically downloaded** from Google Drive when you run `app.py`.

+If needed, you can manually download it from:
 [Download from Google Drive (if needed)](https://drive.google.com/file/d/1uhR3BW7oKINHJuyDIVza-2Pha8Ug4_tG/view?usp=drive_link)

 ---